sammy995/SMS-spam-classifier/README.md

 The project consists of the following steps:

-### Data Cleaning: The first step is to clean the data by dropping unnecessary columns and renaming the remaining ones.
+### Data Cleaning ### : The first step is to clean the data by dropping unnecessary columns and renaming the remaining ones.

 ### EDA: Exploratory data analysis is performed to understand the dataset and its characteristics.